Player of the Week: Jeremiah James, Many Tigers

 James racked up 140 yards on just 17 carries with a pair of touchdowns against the Farmers, living up to the expectation of what Many running backs should be: relentless.

-In the second half, the junior’s tough running helped put the game to bed for Many.
-James scored both of his touchdowns in the second half, helping break the will of their opponent.
+The junior’s tough running in the second half helped put the game to bed for Many.
+James scored both touchdowns in the second half, helping break their opponent’s will.

 With James picking up his second championship in three seasons, he knows how he wants to cap off his career next fall.